Cause of Death for CPS Teacher Linda Brown, Who Mysteriously Vanished, Finally Revealed — Details

 As reported by ABC 7 Chicago, Brown, 39, was a special education teacher with CPS.
 She went missing from her home in the Bronzeville neighborhood on Saturday, January 3, 2026.

 Chicago police said she was last seen in the 4500 block of South Martin Luther King Drive, not far from where she lived.
 Her husband, Antwon Brown, said the couple had spent Friday night watching a movie at home.

-They went to bed as usual.
-By morning, she was nowhere to be found.
+The couple went to bed as usual.
+But something had changed by the next morning.
 "Everything was fine.
 Next morning I woke up, it was like 8:35 a.m., and she was gone.
 No sign of her," he told the news outlet.

 At first, he believed she may have left for her usual Saturday acupuncture appointment.
 But when she didn't return or respond, her family grew concerned.

-They retraced her steps, called local hospitals, and shared missing-person flyers across Chicago and online.
+They retraced Linda's steps, called local hospitals, and shared missing-person flyers across Chicago and online.
 "We don't know where she is.
 We need to find her because I'm breaking down and I don't know what to do," Antwon said during the search.

 Despite their efforts, nearly a week went by without answers.
 Then, authorities made a discovery that brought the search to a heartbreaking conclusion.